-Most of you know how satisfying it is to save money on gifts, especially amidst the holiday shopping frenzy.
-However, a money saving strategy that some have sadly evaded for far too long is online shopping.
+You’re likely familiar with the satisfaction that comes with saving money on gifts, especially during holiday shopping frenzy.
+However, a money-saving strategy that some have sadly evaded for far too long is online shopping.

-While many Americans succumb to overcrowded parking structures, shoulder-checking their way through shopping malls and paying retail prices, online shoppers have developed the art of online guerrilla shopping tactics that would make any avid couponer green in the eye.
+While many Americans succumb to overcrowded parking structures, shoulder-checking their way through shopping malls and paying retail prices, online shoppers have developed the art of digital guerrilla shopping that would make any avid couponer green in the eye.

 There are plenty of online secrets you can use to take advantage of retailers’ thirst for increased sales, and slightly manipulate the online-sphere in an effort to save considerable cash.

 The online shopping scene has exploded in recent years, highlighting deals and slashed prices.
 However, there are a handful of additional saving tricks to keep your checkout balance at a new low.